Territorial Road (Michigan): History

-Along the route, local and state historical markers tell of its historical significance.
-It was initially a path used by Native Americans.
-It then became a muddy wagon trail.
+The St. Joseph Indian Trail connected with the Great Trail, from Chesapeake Bay on the Atlantic Seaboard to the Mississippi River and the Plains States to the west.
+The Great Trail connected with Michigan trails from Toledo to Detroit, and up to Lake Huron.
 Michigan Territory's legislative council voted to survey land for a route from the east to the west side of the territory in 1829, following the St. Joseph Indian Trail.
-The road began at Sheldon Inn at the corner of what is now Michigan Avenue and Geddes Road (named for Washtenaw County settlers Robert and John Geddes) and ended at its western-most point at the mouth of the St. Joseph River at Lake Michigan.
+The road began at Sheldon Inn at the corner of what is now Michigan Avenue and Geddes Road (named for Washtenaw County settlers Robert and John Geddes) and ended at its westernmost point at the mouth of the St. Joseph River at Lake Michigan.
 It was initially called the St. Joseph Road.